 Modern Slavery Statement

-This statement is made pursuant to s.54 of the Modern Slavery Act 2015 and sets out the steps that Office AZ has taken and is continuing to take to ensure that modern slavery or human trafficking is not taking place within our business.
+This statement is made pursuant to s.54 of the Modern Slavery Act 2015 and sets out the steps that Computing Needs Ltd has taken and is continuing to take to ensure that modern slavery or human trafficking is not taking place within our business.
 Modern slavery encompasses slavery, servitude, human trafficking and forced labour.

-Office AZ use carefully selected Trade partners who adhere and follow our zero tolerance approach to modern slavery, including use of Fairtrade and ethically produced goods and services wherever possible.
+Computing Needs use carefully selected Trade partners who adhere and follow our zero-tolerance approach to modern slavery, including use of Fairtrade and ethically produced goods and services wherever possible.

 Computing Needs maintains a preferred supplier list.
 As the company we independently control the procurement process, we now conduct due diligence on all suppliers before allowing them to become a preferred supplier.
 This due diligence includes an online search to ensure that particular organisation has never been convicted of offences relating to modern slavery.
 We may terminate the contract at any time should any instances of modern slavery come to light.